apache/shenyu-website/content/en/news/shenyu-2.4.0/index.md

 #### gRPC Plugin

- The `GRPC` plug-in is a plug-in used by the `Apache ShenYu` gateway to convert the `http/https` request into the `GRPC` protocol.
+ The `gRPC` plug-in is a plug-in used by the `Apache ShenYu` gateway to convert the `http/https` request into the `GRPC` protocol.
 It integrates the `GRPC` client and implements the proxy of the `GRPC` service.
 To use it, please add the following dependency in the gateway, and then set it to `on` in `Admin console` --> `Plugin management` --> `GRPC plugin`.
-For a more detailed introduction, please see: https://shenyu.apache.org/zh/projects/shenyu/grpc-proxy/
+For a more detailed introduction, please see: https://shenyu.apache.org/projects/shenyu/grpc-proxy/

 ```xml
  <dependency>